njelly/TofuECS/README.md

 ## Entities
 There is no "Entity" class in TofuECS.
 They're just integers.
 Literally, they are keys for dictionaries when looking for component indexes in `ComponentBuffers`.
 There is no extra data associated with them whatsoever.
 The integer `3` can be a key that points to multiple components, and that is how you can associate components together. `CreateEntity()` just ticks up and returns an integer value, and is simply useful to ensure the same number is not used twice.

 Unlike other frameworks, there is no API for "destroying" entities, and that is by design.
-To "destroy" entities, just remove all components from the associated entity id.
+To "destroy" an entity, just remove all components from the associated entity id.

 ## Components
 Components contain the state of the `Simulation`.
 They are stored in a managed array and accessed via the `Simulation`.
 Currently, components must be `unmananaged` structs (see [MS docs for the Unmanaged type constraint](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-7.3/blittable)), i.e, structs with only fields of type `int`, `bool`, etc. This does require some creativity on the part of the developer in order to inject data from Unity (or some other engine) into the sim, as common types like `string` or managed arrays are not allowed.